davikrehalt/blog/Zeta2.md

 Finiteness of cohomology theories (which also comes directly from symmetric monoidalness in the 2-periodic case) immediately gives rationality.

 Betti numbers comes from proper base-change of l-adic cohomology together with etale-singular comparison over $\mathbb{C}$, which is not something we have easy access to in 2-periodic sitations.
+Maybe p-adic should refer to prismatic cohomology.

-Some more detailed analysis of the situation gives functional equation, but let's neglect this for now.
-(Add this later?)
+Functional Equations next time!